Features

 Spring/Fall: Most hours are safe.
 Avoid peak UV hours (11 AM–3 PM) on hot days.

-View dog walk safety scores for popular cities around the world.
+See today's best walk window for popular cities around the world.

 WalksBuddy completely changed our routine.
 The walk score feature means we always pick the best time to head out.
 My dog has never been happier!